Home of KeyPay

 Details

-It was still the biggest internet threat to users and continues to approximately double every year.
+Still the biggest internet threat to users and continues to increase every year with clicking links to fake websites the main source of infection.

 Recent reports are showing a preference for targeting larger businesses and organisations rather than individual users, probably because they are easier to manage and owners place a much higher value on their data so the rewards are much greater.
 Also the cost of downtime and effort to recover from backup can be more than just paying up for a quick fix.